hkgonebad/chlorofill/rules.md

 - **Component Styles:** Use `<style scoped>` within Vue components primarily for styles tightly coupled to the component's internal structure, state, or unique functionality, not for general theme/layout overrides.
 - **Dark Mode:** Use the `[data-bs-theme="dark"]` selector in relevant SCSS partials (especially `_dark-mode.scss`) to apply dark theme overrides.

+## Commenting Guidelines
+- **Keep Comments Concise:** Focus comments on *why* something is done, not *what* it does, especially for complex logic.
+Avoid overly detailed comments for simple code, as they can appear verbose or AI-generated.

 ## Key Features & Optimizations

 - **Affiliate Integration:**